PurpurMC/PurpurDocs/mkdocs/purpur/configuration.md

 * ##### can-work-in-rain
     - **default**: false
     - **description**: Controls whether bees can work during rainy weather
+* ##### can-instantly-start-drowning
+    - **default**: true
+    - **description**: If disabled, bees will stop instantly taking damage the moment they begin touching water.
+Bees will still be able to "drown" when they run out of air while underwater.
 * ##### dies-after-sting
     - **default**: true
     - **description**: Set whether a bee should die after stinging